Here are more than 50 spine surgeons to know going into 2023:

 James Odor, MD.
 Spine Surgery Associates (Oklahoma City).
 Dr. Odor began practicing medicine in 1989.
 He treats complex spine conditions.

 John Peloza, MD.
-Steadman Clinic (Vail, Colo.).
+Spine Surgeon.
 Dr. Peloza's practice focuses on complex surgery, minimally invasive surgery and artificial disc replacement.
-He rejoinedthe Steadman Clinic in 2021 after working in Dallas.
+He also focuses on reserach and has helped launch several minimally invasvie technologies.

 Stephen Ritter, MD.
 Forté Sports Medicine and Orthopedics (Carmel, Ind.).
 Dr. Ritter is an expert and educator in modern spine surgery and helps train fellow and industry professionals.
 He has served as a spine surgery consultant for the Indianapolis Colts and the NFL Combine for more than a decade.

 Faheem Sandhu, MD, PhD.
 MedStar Health (Columbia, Md.).
 Dr. Sandhu has performed more than 6,000 procedures and is director of spine surgery at MedStar Georgetown University Hospital in Washington, D.C.
 He has written more than 50 peer-reviewed articles and book chapters.

 Thomas Schuler, MD.
 Virginia Spine Institute (Reston).
 Dr. Schuler founded the Virginia Spine Institute in 1992.
 He pioneered multiple surgical procedures in the region, including a three-level cervical disc replacement, robotic spine surgery and minimally invasive techniques.

 Neil Shah, MD.
 Texas Spine Associates (Flower Mound).Dr.
 Shah has worked in the Dallas-Fort Worth area since 2012 and has performed more than 3,000 surgeries.
 He completed both undergraduate and medical school in six years.